ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 Veeam usage incurs On-Demand charges.
 For more information, see [VMware Solutions Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).

+### Backup data storage and encryption
+{: #shared_veeam-storage}

+For more information about how Veeam Availability Suite stores backups, see [How your data is stored and encrypted in the IBM Cloud for VMware Solutions Shared Veeam Availability Suite service](/docs/vmwaresolutions?topic=vmwaresolutions-data-security-mng-data#data-security-data-veeamshared).

 ## Veeam Cloud Connect Replication
 {: #shared_veeam-cloud-connect}

-Veeam Cloud Connect Replication provides to seamless replication of your workloads from on-premises to {{site.data.keyword.cloud}}.
+Veeam Cloud Connect Replication provides seamless replication of your workloads from on-premises to {{site.data.keyword.cloud}}.
 Use Veeam Cloud Connect as disaster recovery for failover during on-premises outages or to permanently move workloads directly to {{site.data.keyword.cloud_notm}}.

 When you access Veeam Cloud Connect, **DNS name** and **Port** details are specific to the region where your virtual data center exists.